 11. Sit on the Red Adirondack Chairs

-Parks Canada has placed iconic red Adirondack chairs at incredibly scenic national park locations across Canada.
-As you’d expect, there are many locations to find red chairs within Banff, including Lake Minnewanka.
+Parks Canada has placed iconic red chairs at incredibly scenic national park locations across Canada.
+As you’d expect, there are many locations to find red chairs in Banff, including Lake Minnewanka.

 The views from the red chairs at Lake Minnewanka are amazing.
 You’ll love taking pictures of the view, as well as pictures of yourself on the red chairs to capture the memory forever.